 - Set up New Hosting.
 While you are waiting for the domain registration to be changed into your own name have your new designer set up hosting account on another host (usually takes about 24 hours).
 Once you have control of the domain have your new designer load your website on the new host (be aware that some items on your old domain may not work on the new host if some of the graphics or content were the property of the old designer/host).

 - Transfer DNS.
-Once your site is loaded on the new hosting account have the new designer login to you domain registrar and transfer the domain (point the DNS to the new host).
+Once your site is loaded on the new hosting account have the new designer login to you domain registrar and transfer the domain (point the DNS) to the new hosting company.
 This should take about 24 hours.
-Once you can get to your new website by typing in your domain in the browser you'll know the domain has transferred properly.
+Once you can get to your new website by typing in your domain in the browser you'll know the domain has transferred properly into your own name.

-- File a report with ICANN.
-If the original designer/host refuses to put the domain into your name, or they demand an exorbitant price (ransom) for the domain that you can't pay, you may be able to file a domain name dispute with Icann Whois Data Problem Report.
+- If the above doesn't work, File a report with ICANN.
+If the original web designer or hosting company refuses to put the domain into your name, or they demand an exorbitant price (ransom) for the domain that you can't pay, you may be able to file a domain name dispute with Icann Whois Data Problem Report.
 You will have to prove you paid the web designer for the domain (contract, cancelled check, credit card record, emails discussing the issue, etc.).
 This will be easier if the domain name registration is your official business name.
 It can take a couple weeks or more to resolve.

-In future, to have proof of when you bought the domain, keep printed and electronic records of all domain name registration records as well as credit card statements, expiration dates, hosting IDs and passwords.
+In future, to thwart domain scrapers, keep proof that you are the owner of the domain, with printed and electronic records of all domain name registration records as well as credit card statements, canceled checks, expiration dates, contracts, hosting IDs and passwords.